 While most people know about ultraviolet sterilization, or UV sterilization, not everyone knows exactly how it works and how it differs from other methods of disinfection.
 The ultraviolet light used during UV disinfection has shorter wavelengths than visible light.
 The shorter wavelengths allow the light to penetrate inside the bodies of pathogens and completely destroy them.

-Because the ultraviolet light is able to completely destroy pathogens, it is incredibly effective on viruses, bacteria, and fungi— much more effective than traditional disinfection.
+Because the ultraviolet light is able to completely destroy pathogens, it is incredibly effective on viruses, bacteria, and fungi — much more effective than traditional disinfection.
 Other forms of disinfection like chemical disinfectants can’t get rid of pathogens as effectively, and they also have many negative side effects.

-UV devices like the Far-UV Sterilray™ can kill 99.99% of bacteria in less than four seconds, which is much quicker and more efficient than both other types of UV devices and traditional disinfecting methods.
+Equipment that utilizes UV-FORCE® technologycan kill 99.99% of bacteria in less than four seconds, which is much quicker and more efficient than both other types of UV devices and traditional disinfecting methods.

 Where UV Sterilization Can Be Used